NFV Platform Design: A Survey: Design Space

 \subsubsection{Execution model}

-In NFV domain, the VNF (or SFC) execution model can be classified into \textbf{Run-To-Completion (RTC)} and \textbf{Pipeline (PL)}.
+In the NFV domain, the VNF (or SFC) execution model can be classified into \textbf{Run-To-Completion (RTC)} and \textbf{Pipeline (PL)}.
 In the RTC model, all the VNFs of a given SFC run on a single thread, whereas in the pipeline model, each VNF instance is pinned to a separate thread, as illustrated in Fig.~\ref{fig:exe}.
-The performance of either model is highly dependent on processing complexity and input workload, which lead to a different level of cache and memory access patterns.
-In general, the RTC model demonstrates better throughput and latency when executing simple VNFs and/or short SFCs, since it obviates the inter-core transfer overhead~\cite{katsikas2018metron}.
+The performance of either model depends heavily on processing complexity and input workload, resulting in different cache and memory access patterns.
+In general, the RTC model achieves higher throughput and lower latency when executing simple VNFs and/or short SFCs, since it avoids inter-core transfer overhead~\cite{katsikas2018metron}.
 It may also require fewer worker cores than the pipeline model.
 However, the edge of RTC fades with complex VNFs and/or lengthy SFCs, in which cases a large amount of data/instructions and context switches might precipitate persistent L1/L2 cache misses.
-VNFs running in the RTC model are also more difficult to be individually scaled based on input load.
-As a result, there is no superior solution and distinctive NFV platforms usually make choices based on their specific architectures.
-In \cite{zheng2019closer}, the authors advocate a hybrid of execution model to take advantage of these two models while avoiding their shortcomings.
+VNFs running in the RTC model are also more difficult to scale individually based on input load.
+As a result, there is no single superior solution, and distinct NFV platforms typically make choices based on their specific architectures.
+In \cite{zheng2019closer}, the authors propose a hybrid execution model that leverages these two models while avoiding their shortcomings.
 Some platforms adopt the RTC model mainly because they only execute lightweight VNFs or trimmed SFCs in software.
 For instance, NetBricks, ClickNF, ClickOS, NetStar, NFVactor, and SafeBricks execute VNFs as processes in the RTC model to avoid inter-core transfer overhead.
-Metron offloads part of its SFCs to the in-path hardware equipment, executing the trimmed SFC tasks in the RTC model on COTS servers.
+Metron offloads part of its SFCs to in-path hardware, executing the trimmed SFC tasks in the RTC model on COTS servers.
 CoMb executes an entire VNF or SFC in a single core to avoid inter-core synchronization overhead.
-GPU-based solutions also adopt the RTC model due to the intrinsic inefficiency of the pipeline model on GPU architecture~\cite{zheng2018gen}.
-Consequently, FlowShader, GPUNFV, and Gen embed one integral SFC in a single GPU thread.
+GPU-based solutions also adopt the RTC model because the pipeline model is inherently inefficient on GPU architectures~\cite {zheng2018gen}.
+Consequently, FlowShader, GPUNFV, and Gen each embed a single integral SFC within a single GPU thread.
 Other platforms employ the pipeline model.
 For example, $\mu$NF and MicroNF decompose VNFs or SFCs into modular, fine-grained, loosely-coupled packet processing tasks (or elements) so that resources can be precisely allocated to scale individual elements.
-Flick allows for pipelined execution of individual tasks of its VNFs.
-PA-Flow is designed for SFCs that are distributed across NFVI-PoPs and run in pipeline mode.
+Flick enables the pipelined execution of individual tasks within its VNFs.
+PA-Flow is designed for SFCs distributed across NFVI-PoPs and running in pipeline mode.
 The poll-mode VNFs scheduled by UN$i$S also run in pipelines constructed with DPDK ring buffer.
 ShieldBox also adopts DPDK ring buffers to VNFs across multiple SGX enclaves.
 StatelessNF executes VNFs in pipelines.
 Each pipeline consists of a polling thread, a lockless queue, and a processing thread.
+Maestro~\cite{pereira2024maestro} exemplifies platforms that treat parallelization as an execution-model concern rather than an NF developer burden: the platform assists in extracting safe parallelism while preserving the NF’s intended semantics.
+NFOS~\cite{yan2024transparent} highlights a different execution-model choice: instead of forcing NFs to be written in a parallel style, the platform can provide transparent scaling support and manage concurrency as a substrate responsibility.